Floydlang/floyd/Docs/Floyd script reference.md

 This makes those risk.
 Have as little nonpure code as possible.
 Try to not have any conditional code inside nonpure code - this makes testing easier.

-Mutable data can exist locally inside a function, but never leak out.
+Mutable data can exist locally inside a function, but never leak out of the function.

 # BASIC TYPES